rosen-bridge/operation/docs/guard/setup.md

 ## P2P

-Keep this config from `key generation ceremony`.
+Keep the config provided by keygen moderator for `key generation ceremony`.

+## Keygen

+Keygen mode should be deactivated.
+Delete whole `keygen` section from your config file.

 ## Mnemonic